hpwarren/rowing2021-2022/README.md

 | 2021-12-23 | 250/250 |
 | 2021-12-22 | 250/250 |

-Added in some `drop sets` to burn some more calories.
+Added in some "drop sets" to burn some more calories.

 | Date | Watts |
 | ---- | ----- |